wjj1019/MBTI-Prediction/README.md

 -----------------
 The aim of this project is to make a prediction of an individual's MBTI (myers briggs personality types) based on their comments made to a certain blog
 The prediction can lead towards better identification of a person's trait and may lead to more enhanced Recommenders Systems.

+* For this study, we will focus on the performance therefore, look specifically for prediction of the first category (Prediction for Extraversion vs Introversion)

 Data
 ------